-Regional Block Grantees are expected to use a portion of the funds from this program to further capacity building efforts throughout their region.

-Capacity building activities should help grantees and their partners manage increases in project development and implementation workload.
-Capacity building should achieve broad and diverse engagement of communities within each region to develop a comprehensive understanding of and support for the program.
+Regional Block Grantees are expected to use a portion of the funds from this program to build and sustain capacity throughout their region.
+Activities to build and sustain capacity should help grantees and their partners manage increases in project development and implementation workload.